elos/documentation/theory/1 - sets.md

 The union of the sets A and B is the set of all elements which are in either A or B or both.

-    A ∪ B = {x ∈ S:x ∈ A or x ∈ B}
+    A ∪ B = {x ∈ S : x ∈ A or x ∈ B}

 Note:
  * A ∪ B = B ∪ A
- * A ∪ ∅ = A.
+ * A ∪ ∅ = A

-Example: union of the positive odd integers and the positive integers is the set of all positive integers (often denoted ℤ⁺)
+Example: The union of the positive odd integers and the positive integers is the set of all positive integers (often denoted ℤ⁺).

 #### Intersection

 The intersection of the sets A and B is the set of all elements in both A and B.

-    A ∩ B = {x ∈ S:x ∈ A and x ∈ B}
+    A ∩ B = {x ∈ S : x ∈ A and x ∈ B}

 Two sets are said to be *disjoint* if A ∩ B = ∅.